gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

   * Input/output, which is how fast you can get data into the model for each training step.
     * Your ML training will be IO-bound if the number of inputs is large, heterogenous, requiring parsing, or if the model is so small that the compute requirements are trivial.
 This also tends to be the case if the input data is on a storage system with very low throughput.
-    * If you're IO-bound, look at storing the data more efficiently on a storage system with higher throughput, or parallelizing the reads.
-Although it's not ideal, you might also consider reducing the batch size so that you're reading less data in each step.
+    * **<u>If you're IO-bound, look at storing the data more efficiently on a storage system with higher throughput, or parallelizing the reads.
+Although it's not ideal, you might also consider reducing the batch size so that you're reading less data in each step.</u>**
   * the CPU, which is how fast you can compute the gradient in each training step.
     * Your ML training will be CPU-bound if the IO is simple, but the model involves lots of expensive computations.
 You will also encounter this situation if you're running a model on underpowered hardware.
     * Solutions:
-      * If you are CPU-bound, see if you can run the training on a faster accelerator.
-GPUs keep getting faster, so move to a newer generation processor. and if you're using Google Cloud, you also have the option of running on TPUs.
+      * <u>**If you are CPU-bound, see if you can run the training on a faster accelerator.
+GPUs keep getting faster, so move to a newer generation processor. and if you're using Google Cloud, you also have the option of running on TPUs.**</u>
-      * Even if it's not ideal, you might consider using a simpler model, a less computationally expensive activation function or simply just train for fewer steps.
+      * <u>**Even if it's not ideal, you might consider using a simpler model, a less computationally expensive activation function or simply just train for fewer steps.**</u>
   * Memory-- how many weights can you hold in memory so that you can do the matrix multiplications in memory?
 Or do you use the GPU or TPU.
     * Your ML training might be memory-bound if the number of inputs is really large or if the model is complex and has lots of free parameters.
 You'll also face memory limitations if your accelerator doesn't have enough memory.
     * Solution:
-      * If you are memory-bound, see if you can add more memory to the individual workers.
+      * **<u>If you are memory-bound, see if you can add more memory to the individual workers.</u>**
-      * Again, this may not be ideal, but you could also consider using fewer layers in your model.
+      * **<u>Again, this may not be ideal, but you could also consider using fewer layers in your model.</u>**
-      * Reducing the batch size can also help with memory-bound ML systems.
+      * **<u>Reducing the batch size can also help with memory-bound ML systems.</u>**

 ###  Predictions